 I grin sheepishly.
 “Makes sense.
-On my world, a lot of folks are chained to a desk—ah, I mean, they sit in one spot for most of the day.
-Some of them get to work outside, but they’re either underpaid or extremely lucky.”
+On my world, a lot of folks are chained to a de—ah, I mean, they sit in one spot for most of the day.
+Some get to work outside, but they’re underpaid or extremely lucky.”

 I shrug.
-“A minority do it as a fun hobby, but…”
+“A couple people might do it as a hobby, but…”

 “Are the inhabitants of your world as obstructed as you?”
 Erany asks incredulously.

-I try to think of something smooth (she still flusters me), but nothing comes to mind.
-“I mean…there’s a few people with special powers, but they’re usually seen as crazy or demonic.
+I try and think of something witty (she still flusters me), but nothing comes to mind.
+“I mean…there’s a few individuals with special powers, but they’re usually seen as crazy or demonic.
 Sometimes both.”

-“His auric rigidity matches up with his claims,” Nyanti says.
+“His orphic rigidity matches up with his claims,” Nyanti states.
 “Lock someone’s aura in monotone stasis, and their stagnation will attract a matching circumstance.
-It may not happen all at once—it would slowly take place over the course of decades—but barring a drastic turn of events, it will manifest as a physical reality.
-Am I correct?”
+It may not happen all at once—it would take place over the course of decades—but it would eventually become a physical reality.
+Is my assumption correct?”

-I answer with a nod; a little chagrined, a little irritated—her ruthless analysis of first world office life feels a little too on the nose.
+I answer with a nod, a little chagrined, a little irritated.
+Her ruthless analysis of first world life feels a little on the nose.
 “Pretty much, yeah.”

 Everyone stares at me.
-If this were a ’90s sitcom, you’d hear chirping crickets.
+If this were a laugh-track sitcom, you would hear chirping crickets.

 After a few seconds, I exclaim, “Come on, guys—it’s not that bad!”